 "winky-dink and you" was the pioneer in interactive programming.
 The core of the program was children sent away for a kit.
 The kit had a plastic screen that stuck to the TV tube with static electricity.
 Crayons were used to draw on the screen.
 When a character needed special help, children would be asked to draw on the screen, give assistance and free the character from trouble.
 If a character needed to cross a river with no bridge, the viewer would draw a line so a crossing could be made and escape trouble.
 Jack Barry, the host, emphasized inviting a friend over to watch the program; sharing in the drawing of assistance was also important.
 Everyone watched and helped winky-dinky in his adventures and had fun.
-Written by

 alfred, south carolina

 One of the first interactive T.V. shows.
 Young viewers could send for a special plastic sheet that clung to the television screen, and crayons for drawing thereupon.
 Children were encouraged to draw on the screen in order to assist in telling a Winky-Dink adventure story.
 Cost for the kit was 50 cents.
 See more